fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

     ni2_topoplot(sensors, sensordata(:, 485), cfg); colorbar

-Re-referencing is nothing else than subracting two signals.
+Re-referencing is nothing else than subtracting two signals.
 This can be easily done in MATLAB:

 channel 74 is an occipital channel